Geothermal Energy Factsheet

 Funding Opportunities

-- With a capacity factor of over 90%, geothermal electricity generation could offset coal, natural gas, or nuclear power as baseload supply in the electricity market.17
+- With a capacity factor over 90%, geothermal electricity generation could offset coal, natural gas, or nuclear power as baseload supply in the electricity market.17

 - Renewable Portfolio Standards (RPS) require electricity providers to obtain a minimum fraction of energy from renewable resources.28